February 7, 2020

 MADONNA OF THE DESERT (1948)

 This sixty-minute Republic Pictures release will go by harmlessly.
-Directed by George Blair of Republic's western fame, the film is a modern tale of the west.
+Directed by George Blair of Republic's Western fame, the film is a modern tale of the West.
 Do not expect a riveting film.
 Screenwriter, Albert DeMond included a few clichés for those expecting them in a story that centers around a mobster and an ivory Madonna statue.
 Though inanimate objects do not possess any power, man-made creations have become symbols of hope for many.
-Such is the case for one lead actor in the desert of Southern California.
+Such is the case for the lead character in the desert of Southern California.
 Rarely has ivory been so beneficial.

 Sheldon “Nick” Leonard learns about a priceless statue from his inside man working as an antique swindler...er...dealer, who is also a master at creating exact replica statues.
 Leonard is pretty much the bookends of this film, hardly seen in the sentimental middle section.
 Speaking of clichés, it is pretty funny when Leonard calmly chastises his female operative, Lynne “Legs” Roberts, about the importance of doing a caper well.
 Standing over her, with quintessential gangster mannerisms he grabs his shirt sleeve cuffs with his forefinger and thumb under his suit coat and tugs on each sleeve as his shoulders rise up on every poignant word.